nftsharing/2/README.md

 [https://nftsharing.github.io/2](https://nftsharing.github.io/2)

-## Target
+## ▪ Target
-We aim to list more than 1000K NFTs recently, with a speed of 5k NFTs per month.
+We aim to list more than 1000K NFTs, with a speed of 5K per month in one laptop, recently.